-The California ISO is working to implement the state's 50-percent renewable energy objective, which was specified in Senate Bill 350 of 2015.
-The ISO supports California's leadership in a worldwide movement to decarbonize the electric sector and stands ready to integrate additional renewable energy resources onto the grid, while maintaining safety, cost effectiveness and reliability.
+The California ISO is working to implement the state's renewable energy objectives, and supports California's leadership in a worldwide movement to decarbonize the electric sector.
+The ISO stands ready to integrate additional renewable energy resources onto the grid, while maintaining safety, cost effectiveness and reliability.

 Oversupply and curtailments

 The shift to a clean, efficient and modern grid is essential to California's economy and its environment.
 This transition to a low-carbon grid provides challenges and opportunities, as the state incorporates increasing amounts of renewable energy on to the electric system.
-Sometimes, during the middle of the day, California's renewable resources can generate more electricity than can be consumed by customer demand.
+Sometimes, during the middle of the day, California's renewable resources can generate more electricity than is needed.

-During these periods of surplus energy, the ISO's market will automatically reduce the production of energy from renewable resources, ensuring that supply and demand remain in balance.
-This is often called “curtailment.”
-In rare instances, when economic bids from generators are insufficient, ISO operators manually curtail production to maintain the important balance between supply and demand.
+During these periods of surplus energy, the ISO's market automatically reduces the production of energy from renewable resources, or “curtail" generation.
+In rare instances, when economic bids from generators are insufficient, ISO operators manually curtail production to maintain the balance between supply and demand.

-Curtailment is an operational tool that works well in today's energy market.
-But as the state introduces increasing amounts of renewable resources, oversupply conditions are expected to occur more often.
-The ISO is seeking solutions to avoid or reduce the amount of curtailment of renewable power sources thus enabling the state to maximize the use of clean energy sources.
+While curtailment is an acceptable operational tool, as increasing amounts of renewable resources, oversupply conditions are expected to occur more often.
+The ISO is seeking solutions to avoid or reduce the amount of curtailment of renewable power to maximize the use of clean energy sources.

 Figures for 2018 updated on 10/9/2018

 Historical wind and solar curtailment